winardiaris/pabrikon/README.md

     build symbolic link file from csv file in data directory

   --minizer
-    this is for reduce the size of svg file
+    reduce the size of svg file

   --name
-    this is for naming a new project or name a new icon
+    naming a new project or name a new icon

   --new
-    this is for copy default icon svg file to new icon
+    copy default icon svg file to new icon

   --newproject
-    this is for make a new project icon could be blank projects or from git url
+    make a new project icon could be blank projects or from git url

   --opencsv
-    this for open csv file on the project or pabrikon default
+    open csv file on the project or pabrikon default

   --source
-    this use for source of --makecsv , --newproject , --opencsv
+    source of --makecsv , --newproject , --opencsv

   -t, --types
     for --clean {default|png|symlink}
     for --list {all|png|svg|symlink}

   --vaccum
-    this is for vaccum size svg file with feature from inkscape
+    vaccum size svg file with feature from Inkscape

   -v, --verbose
     increase verbosity